abuchanan-hs/vagrant-dev-env-minimal/README.md

 ## Build Something

-1. If not already in the repo's root directory `cd vagrant-dev-env` (or the path you created)
+1. If not already in the repo's root directory `cd vagrant-dev-env-minimal` (or the path you created)
 2. Login to your presice64 box via ssh `vagrant ssh` (the examples below are run from the vagrant box after connecting via ssh)